 My previous professional career was in public relations, marketing, and communications.
 During that time, I successfully created and directed strategic, proactive communication strategies for a range of organisations from small, non-profit community groups and family businesses to an internationally recognised research university.
 Visit my LinkedIn page for more information.

+I am originally from a rural mountain community in Washington State (USA) and have been living in Scotland off-and-on since 2001 (mostly on).
 My free time is spent running, hill walking, writing, learning, crafting, geocaching, finding bargains in charity shops, and perfecting my mobile phone photography skills.
 I am a passionate cook (although a less-passionate dish-washer!) and I dabble in growing things in the garden, too.
 I also enjoy travelling and spending time with my family and friends every chance I get.